-- On the event configuration page, click to show the PTZ control panel or click to hide it. - Click the direction buttons to control the pan/tilt movements. - Click the zoom/iris/focus buttons to realize lens control. - The functions vary depending on different camera models.
+- On the event configuration page, click to show the PTZ control panel or click - Click the direction buttons to control the pan/tilt movements. - Click the zoom/iris/focus buttons to realize lens control. - The functions vary depending on different camera models.